apocalyptech/wlmods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * The initial spawning of Overworld random encounter enemies
 * Cheese curl removal sequence in the Overworld
+* The Rune Switch Puzzle activation sequence could be sped up, but I feel like it's nice to have the time to notice as it lights up the individual targets

 Known Bugs / TODO
 =================